REGISTER FOR FREE NOW

 After experiencing its first fiscal shortfall in 15 years as a result of months of social unrest and fallout from the US-China trade war, the outbreak of Covid-19 could not have come at a worse time for Hong Kong’s economy.
 While experts anticipate even further short-term economic contraction as a result, business leaders, foreign officials and global thought leaders have expressed wider concern that Hong Kong may lose its once prestigious status as Asia’s financial centre, making many businesses reconsider their long-term prospects in the city.

-Join us at the South China Morning Post’s China Conference, to hear from 400 business leaders, government officials and researchers from Hong Kong, China and the international community discuss and debate what the immediate future holds for Hong Kong, while considering Hong Kong’s long-term position within the Greater China framework.
-Experts will deliberate on how the city’s hardest-hit industries might be able to recover and explore new potential avenues of growth.
+For the first time ever, the South China Morning Post’s China Conference: Hong Kong will be held exclusively through a virtual platform, bringing together business leaders, government officials and researchers from Hong Kong, China and the international community to discuss and debate what the immediate future holds for Hong Kong, while considering Hong Kong’s long-term position within the Greater China framework.
+Experts will deliberate on how the city’s hardest-hit industries can recover and explore new avenues of growth.
 Thought-provoking theories on these issues and more will provide an unparalleled lens into how Hong Kong can overcome the toughest challenge it has ever faced in its history.

-High-ranking government officials, corporate chiefs and well-known entrepreneur speakers from China and Hong Kong
+Hear from high-ranking government officials, corporate chiefs, well-known entrepreneur and health expert speakers from China and Hong Kong

 New York | December 10, 2019